THE SUBMISSION PERIOD IS FROM 9 a.m. JULY 6 TO 11:59 p.m. JULY 20, 2018.

 You will need to include images to accompany your cases, to potentially be published in strategy.
 Because we’re a print magazine, we ask that at least one of these images is not a screen grab; for instance, if photos were used on a website, include one of those photos.
 If the digital component supported an event, include shots of the event, etc.

-You may also include a summary video of the case (not required).
+You may also include a summary video of the case (maximum two minutes), though this is not required.

 URLs to active sites may be included with the http:// prefix at the end of the text summary for judges to access; screengrabs from sites, banners, etc. that no longer live online can be uploaded as JPG, animated GIF or Quicktime MOV files.